-Learning Outcomes: After the course the student understands the complexity of business, organizational, technical, and human aspects that affect ISD and the selection of methods in ISD.
-The student also understands the defects of traditional waterfall model and how other methods aim to answer to these defects and to other challenges in ISD.
-In particular, with socio-technical methods (e.g., SSM, ETHICS) and their techniques the student is able to re-plan and develop the sub-systems (automated and non-automated) of organization into a coherent whole and to take into account job satisfaction issues in addition to efficiency demands in ISD and in planning workflows in organization.
-The student is also able to assess and give arguments which method is suitable for an ISD project in an organization.
-Contents:
+After the course the student understands the complexity of business, organiza-tional, technical, and human aspects that affect ISD and the selection of methods in ISD.
+The student also understands the defects of traditional waterfall model and how other methods aim to answer to the defects of it and also answer to other challenges in ISD.
+In particular, with socio-technical methods (e.g., SSM, ETHICS) and their techniques, students are able to re-plan and develop the sub-systems (automated and nonautomated) of organization into a coherent whole and to take into account job satisfaction issues in addition to efficiency demands in ISD and in planning workflows in organization.
+The student is also able to assess and give arguments on which method is suitable for an ISD project in an organization.